 Amalaki for Healthy Blood Sugar Levels

-Amalaki’s ability to stimulate microcirculation and to build ojas are thought to help promote healthy blood sugar levels, particularly in conjunction with pitta imbalances.
+Amalaki’s ability to stimulate microcirculation and to build ojas are thought to help enhance healthy blood sugar levels, especially in conjunction with pitta imbalances.
 Amalaki also has an affinity for the urinary tract and balanced excretion of urine and balanced blood sugar levels go hand in hand.
 On a large scale, Amalaki’s support of the entire digestive process supports the body’s ability to process food in a wholesome and efficient manner.

 Amalaki for Rejuvenation